souffle-lang/souffle-lang.github.io/pages/docs/tutorial.md

 Here, the universe -- the colleciton of elements by which computation can be performed within -- is finite, and functors are not permitted.
 Applications of Datalog include program analysis, security, graph databases, and declarative networking.

-### Syntax
-Computations are represented in terms of Horn clauses.
-TODO?

 ## Soufflé: The Language
 ### Motivation
 The syntax of Soufflé is inspired by implementations of Datalog, namely [bddbddb](http://bddbddb.sourceforge.net/) and [muZ in Z3](https://github.com/Z3Prover/z3/wiki).